bcarlborg/personal-site/src/blog/my-gnu-make-study-guide/content.md

 I have a love-hate relationship with `make`.

 On one hand, it is one of my favorite tools.
 It is installed almost everywhere.
-For simple projects it is easy to setup.
-When setup well, it is easy to run and extends.
+For simple projects it is easy to setup, and when configured well, it is easy to run and extend.
 On the other hand, writing makefiles for anything other than trivial builds can be tough.
 The language and syntax of makefiles has many sharp edges buried in the details.
 Every time I want to write a non-trivial makefile, I have to reacquaint myself with a grab bag of make specific stuff to get going again.

 I created this _study guide_ in an attempt to really solidify my understanding of the core features you can use in makefiles.
 To make this study guide, I did two things:

 1. I read a few papers that generally describe build systems.
 I then tried to describe `make` framed in the terms of those papers.
-That is what is covered in the [Make as a Build System](#make-as-a-build-system) section
+That is what is covered in the [Make as a Build System](#make-as-a-build-system) section.
 2. I read through almost every section of the official [make documentation](https://www.gnu.org/software/make/manual/make.html) and tried to note down the features of the tool and the language that'd I'd come across or used before.
 I then tried to explain each of those features in my own words in a section of this document.

 Disclaimer: This post is more of a collection of notes than a cohesive piece of writing.
 I have not taken the time to massage this into writing that flows, and frankly, this is neither the topic nor the post that I want to make that investment in.
 I am publishing this in spite of its rough condition because it might still have some value for others and because not everything needs to be perfect 💎